Contributed to the development of iOS and Android apps:

 Principal Senior Software Engineer, optimized Interval Logic’s fab automation planning system (Leverage for Planning) using Tcl Pro.

-Then led a five-member team responsible for various scheduling system (Leverage for Scheduling) clients, implemented with Visual Basic, Java Swing and XML.
+Then became a team lead responsible for various scheduling system (Leverage for Scheduling) clients, implemented with Visual Basic, Java Swing and XML.

 August 1997 — September 1998 Los Angeles, California